PHANTOM-op/hh/Vortex-Pro.md

 > If you'd like to be alerted when it becomes available, please join [my development server](https://invite.gg/jagrosh) and type `%roleme Vortex Updates` in a testing channel.**

 ---
+## 🌟 What is Vortex Plus?
+**Vortex Plus** is a working title for a lower-tier version of Vortex Pro, stay tuned.

 ## 🌟 What is Vortex Pro?
 **Vortex Pro** boosts Vortex's already-powerful moderation tools to the next level.
 With even more options available, you'll be able to rest easy that your server is safe from spammers, raiders, trolls, and more.